atom/teletype-server/README.md

 2. Copy the `app_id`, `key`, and `secret` for your app on pusher.com, and set those values in your `.env` file

+3. Copy the client ID and client secret for your OAuth app on github.com, and set those values in your `.env` file

-3. Start the server
+4. Start the server

     ```
     ./script/server
     ```

-4. Run the tests
+5. Run the tests

     ```
     npm test